FutureWorkshops/FWTAnnotationManager/README.md

 This category exposes the associated FWTAnnotationManager instance and a basic interface to add and remove annotations.

 ####FWTAnnotation
 An FWTAnnotation instance coordinates the creation of an appropriate FWTAnnotationView object to handle the display.
-This class exposes position and presentation attributes as well as data values.
+This class contains position and presentation attributes as well as data values.

 * **presentingRectPortrait** the rectangle to anchor the annotation in, portrait view
 * **presentingRectLandscape** the rectangle to anchor the annotation in, landscape view